Moondance Jam: Turn of the millennium

-The Jam in the 2000's
+The Jam in the 2000s

 Since 2004, the Jam has been acclaimed as "the best classic rock festival in the nation", and as one of the best music festivals.
 The quantity and the popularity of the national classic rock bands increased almost every year afterward.

 The Jam has also become a place for regional acts to find an audience on three smaller stages; one in the Moondance Jam Saloon, one outdoors in the Tiki Bar, and the acoustic stage in the Lazy Moon Bar & Grill.
 The Lazy Moon Bar & Grill was added to provide more entertainment and an opportunity for fans to get an up close view of the backstage area.
 The backstage viewing along with festival seating continues the Moondance tradition of giving general admission ticket holders more opportunities to get close to their favorite bands.

 In 2010, Moondance Jam added a few modern and 90s rock bands to their festival lineup to mix in with the classic rockers.
 It turned out to be a huge success with huge crowds packing the festival grounds all three days.
 Blaze TV also joined the party to film 10 of shows in HD for DIRECTV.
 The programs aired as part of the DIRECTV Concert Series on The 101 Network from November 2010 through 2012.
 Moondance Jam has continued the mix modern and 90s rock bands with its 80s and classic rock lineup since then.

 The COVID-19 pandemic in 2020 caused officials to scrap the Jam and defer to 2021.